varshiniramanathan/3D-genome-analysis-tutorials/stats_n_vis.md

 chromsizes_path = /PATH/TO/CHROMSIZES/
-proj_name = YOUR_PROJECT_NAME # helps organize sub-folders in Hi-Glass, you would need to make the sub-folder in the folder where you keep your data using mkdir first assembly = YOUR_ASSEMBLY # ex. hg38 file_basename = YOUR_FILE_NAME # the filename including the extension, in this snippet i made it the same for all the file types but this may not be the case for you
+proj_name = YOUR_PROJECT_NAME # helps organize sub-folders in Hi-Glass, you would need to make the sub-folder in the folder where you keep your data using mkdir first assembly = YOUR_ASSEMBLY # ex. hg38 file_basename = YOUR_FILE_NAME # the filename not including the extension, in this snippet i made it the same for all the file types but this may not be the case for you

 ## bedpe file, ex. loops:
 clodius aggregate bedpe --chromsizes-filename "${chromsizes_path}" "${file_basename}.bedpe" --output-file "${file_basename}.multires"